Investigating Long-term Training for Remote Sensing Object Detection: Experiments

 \subsection{Parameter study of $\rho$}

 This subsection examines how users can effectively select $\rho$ value.
 In the experiments, we consider four $\rho$ values, $\{2, 5, 10, \infty\}$ for our method.
 One certain thing is that as the $\rho$ value increases, more time and memory are saved in training.
 However, larger $\rho$ deprives the learning opportunity of the feature backbone, which might hurt the model generalization.
 To find the best $\rho$, we compute the average of $\Delta$mAP over all the experiments for each $\rho$.
-As demonstrated in Table. \ref{tab3}, it appears that $\rho=\infty$ is the optimal choice for better prediction.
+Table \ref{tab4} indicates that $\rho=\infty$ is the optimal choice and the correlation between $\rho$ and the improvement in model performance is evident.